 Songwriting 101 teaches students the basics of songwriting, including song form and vocabulary, and establishes songwriting as a creative outlet to explore and process emotions, capture experiences, share stories, and express individuality.
-The program can be used to strengthen skills learned in traditional language arts units, as well as provide an interactive and collaborative writing experience with a professional songwriter.
+The program can be used to strengthen skills learned in traditional language arts units, promote social and emotional learning, and provide an interactive and collaborative writing experience with a professional songwriter.

-Songwriting 101 begins with two pre-lessons that prepare the class for their co-write session through the creation of a song outline.
+Songwriting 101 begins with two 45-minute pre-lessons that prepare the class for their co-write session with a professional songwriter by creating a song outline.
 The pre-lessons encourage thinking about what students already know about songwriting while teaching them about the specific parts of a song.
-The post-lesson reinforces what students learned and allows them to reflect on the songwriting experience.
-We recommend teaching these lessons three weeks before the songwriter workshop to allow time to write and submit the outline.
+The post-lesson reinforces what students learned, allowing them to reflect on the songwriting experience.
+We recommend teaching these lessons three weeks before the songwriter workshop to allow time to write and submit the outline in preparation for the upcoming co-write.

-The Digital Resource Portal provides free support materials for Songwriting 101, including song lyrics for classroom projection, music videos, songwriter biographies, and more.
+The Teacher Resource Portal provides free support materials for Songwriting 101, including song lyrics for classroom projection, music videos, songwriter biographies, and more.
 In addition to Songwriting 101 materials, the Portal includes lesson guides, tool kits, and other primary sources that bring the museum into your classroom.
-Access the portal at www.CountryMusicHallofFame.org/Portal.
+To access the Teacher Resource Portal, visit CountryMusicHallofFame.org/Education/Teacher-Resource-Portal/.

 Songwriting 101 is a precursor to Words & Music, the Museum's flagship education program.
-A rigorous step-by-step lyric writing experience, Words & Music supports standards in English language arts and music and culminates with an interactive performance by a professional songwriter who presents student lyrics as finished songs.
-For more information on Words & Music, visit www.CountryMusicHallofFame.org/WordsandMusic.
+A rigorous step-by-step lyric writing experience, Words & Music supports standards in English language arts, music, and social and emotional learning, and culminates with an interactive performance by a professional songwriter who presents student lyrics as finished songs.
+For more information on Words & Music, visit CountryMusicHallofFame.org/WordsandMusic.